andresruizc/ARC-TestDataScience-1/README.md

 The target variable is:
 - death event: if the patient died during the follow-up period (boolean)

+Here's the reference of the dataset to download the link: https://archive.ics.uci.edu/dataset/519/heart+failure+clinical+records

 ## Models

 The project evaluates several machine learning models: